NHL Collective Bargaining Agreement: 2012–2013 lockout

 The 2005–12 CBA expired on September 15, 2012.
 The 2011–12 NHL season was the final year of the then-current collective bargaining agreement, as the NHL Players' Association would no longer have the option to extend the current CBA.
 The players' association could not move the expiration date to June 30 in order to avoid a repeat of the lockout that cancelled the 2004–05 season.

 Just after 5 AM on January 6, 2013, after approximately 16 continuous hours of negotiating, a tentative deal was reached on a new collective bargaining agreement to end the lockout.
 It was ratified by the league's Board of Governors on January 9, as well as by the NHLPA membership three days later on January 12.
 The deal was also officially signed that day.

 Present status

+Originally, the 2013 CBA was on a ten–year deal, and would have expired on September 15, 2022.
+The NHL and NHLPA had a choice to opt out of the CBA on September 1 and September 16, 2019, but they chose not to.
 The NHL paused play in its 2019–20 season on March 12 due to the COVID-19 pandemic.
-The 2013 CBA would have expired on September 15, 2022.
-On July 10, 2020, the NHL and NHLPA announced the extension of the CBA through the 2025–26 NHL season.
+On July 10, 2020, the NHL and NHLPA announced the extension of the CBA through the 2025–26 season.
 Various elements of the "Return to Play" plan were announced the same day.

+Future

+On June 27, 2025 the NHL and NHLPA agreed on a new four year agreement that would begin for the 2026–27 season.
+The new agreement will see the regular season extended to 84 games from 82, a reduction of one year in the maximum length of a contract, the elimination of negotiated deferred salary, reductions in salary bonuses, a playoff salary cap system, and the relaxation of player dress code.